ljlazar/fauldier/README.md

 ```

 ### Option 3: run on binder
-You can run the the /example/LCA_LLM.ipynb directly on binder !https://mybinder.org/.
+You can run the the /example/LCA_LLM.ipynb directly on [binder](https://mybinder.org/).
 Be aware not to save your LLM API_key if using binder (you have to put in your API_key several times unfortunately, if you do not save it).

 ## Citation